LIT-Protocol/docs/docs/sdk/serverless-signing/run-once.md

         sigName,
     });

-    // the code in the block will only be run by one node let res = await Lit.Actions.runOnce({ waitForResponse: true, name: "txnSender" }, async () => {
+    // the code in the function given to runOnce below will only be run by one node let res = await Lit.Actions.runOnce({ waitForResponse: true, name: "txnSender" }, async () => {
         // get the node operator's rpc url for the 'ethereum' chain const rpcUrl = await Lit.Actions.getRpcUrl({ chain: "ethereum" });